tombh/streaming/JOURNAL.md

   * [ ] Automatic CI releases to Pypi on version changes.
 Github releases?
   * [ ] Grep for "SKIPPED" in CI and fail
   * [ ] Support multiple `language_id` values
-  * [ ] Think about how to give feedback in the editor about day-to-day errors (eg unexpected diagnostic line formats)

 Pygls
   * [ ] Refactor LSP test client timeouts